-Have you picked a Safa design yet?
+Have you picked a wedding safa design yet?
 Do you know what’s trending?
 Ever since Sabyasachi gave us the floral safa, a myriad of designs has flooded the market.
 But you don’t want to get lost in that flood.
 Which is why we curated the BEST Safa design trends we’ve spotted recently, along with some classics that will never go out of style.

 Psst…don’t forget to check out our Styling & Buying Tips at the end of the post.